-Building on their work with linear, quadratic, and exponential functions, students extend their repertoire of functions to include logarithmic, polynomial, rational, piecewise and radical functions in the Model Algebra II course.
+Building on their work with linear, quadratic, and exponential functions, students extend their repertoire of functions to include logarithmic, polynomial, rational, piecewise and radical functions in the Model Algebra 2 course.
 Students work closely with the expressions that define the functions, are facile with algebraic manipulations of expressions, and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.

-For the high school Model Algebra II course, instructional time should focus on four critical areas: (1) relate arithmetic of rational expressions to arithmetic of rational numbers; (2) expand understandings of functions and graphing to include trigonometric functions; (3) synthesize and generalize functions and extend understanding of exponential functions to logarithmic functions; and (4) relate data display and summary statistics to probability and explore a variety of data collection methods.
+For the high school Model Algebra 2 course, instructional time should focus on three critical areas: (1) relate arithmetic of rational expressions to arithmetic of rational numbers; (2) synthesize and generalize functions and extend understanding of exponential functions to logarithmic functions; and (3) relate data display and summary statistics to probability and explore a variety of data collection methods.

-- 1. A central theme of this Model Algebra II course is that the arithmetic of rational expressions is governed by the same rules as the arithmetic of rational numbers.
+- 1. A central theme of this Model Algebra 2 course is that the arithmetic of rational expressions is governed by the same rules as the arithmetic of rational numbers.
 Students explore the structural similarities between the system of polynomials and the system of integers.
 They draw on analogies between polynomial arithmetic and base-ten computation, focusing on properties of operations, particularly the distributive property.
 Connections are made between multiplication of polynomials with multiplication of multi-digit integers, and division of polynomials with long division of integers.
 Students identify zeros of polynomials, including complex zeros of quadratic polynomials, and make connections between zeros of polynomials and solutions of polynomial equations.
 The Fundamental Theorem of Algebra is examined. - 2.
-Building on their previous work with functions and on their work with trigonometric ratios and circles in the Model Geometry course, students now use the coordinate plane to extend trigonometry to model periodic phenomena. - 3.
 Students synthesize and generalize what they have learned about a variety of function families.
 They extend their work with exponential functions to include solving exponential equations with logarithms.
 They explore the effects of transformations on graphs of diverse functions, including functions arising in an application, in order to abstract the general principle that transformations on a graph always have the same effect regardless of the type of the underlying function.
 They identify appropriate types of functions to model a situation, they adjust parameters to improve the model, and they compare models by analyzing appropriateness of fit and making judgments about the domain over which a model is a good fit.
-The description of modeling as "the process of choosing and using mathematics and statistics to analyze empirical situations, to understand them better, and to make decisions" is at the heart of this Model Algebra II course.
-The narrative discussion and diagram of the modeling cycle should be considered when knowledge of functions, statistics, and geometry is applied in a modeling context. - 4.
+The description of modeling as "the process of choosing and using mathematics and statistics to analyze empirical situations, to understand them better, and to make decisions" is at the heart of this Model Algebra 2 course.
+The narrative discussion and diagram of the modeling cycle should be considered when knowledge of functions, statistics, and geometry is applied in a modeling context. - 3.
 Students see how the visual displays and summary statistics they learned in earlier grades relate to different types of data and to probability distributions.
-They identify different ways of collecting data including sample surveys, experiments, and simulations-and the role that randomness and careful design play in the conclusions that can be drawn.
+They identify different ways of collecting data-including sample surveys, experiments, and simulations-and the role that randomness and careful design play in the conclusions that can be drawn.